 |Date||Venue||Price from:||Status||Spaces||Book Now||Enquire|

-- Have an awareness of the risk indicators in the UK
+- Better understanding of FGM, the social and cultural context in the UK

 - Better understanding of FGM practices and its complications

 - Mental health issues related to FGM